TelekomAustriaGroup/DevelopmentManifesto/README.md

 - [ ]  Documentation
 - [ ]  Versioning (it will be GIT but which git workflow to apply is the question)

+## Architectural Remarks
+This section describes how the overall architecture of TAG applications should look like.

+### Microservices

 ## Target Platforms
 This section contains recommendations on which development platform to use for certain engineering tasks.

 ### General Considerations
 In general, use the right tool for the Job.
 There are tons of platforms out there that might seem to be a good choice for the particular problem you are trying to solve, however, we want you to build software either by relying on the _JVM_ or _NodeJS_.
-There will always be a tradeoff between productivity, performance, maturity and maintainability that has to be considered, but for the time being, we do not believe that NodeJS should be used in mission critical TAG software, for the following reasons:
+There will always be a tradeoff between productivity, performance, maturity and maintainability that has to be considered, but for the time being, we do not believe that NodeJS should be used in mission critical TAG software, for the following reasons *TODO: provide a reasonable list of arguments against NodeJS in production*:
 * Debugging
 * Tool support
 * JavsScript: Weakly typed, dynamic type system --> Typescript as an alternative?